SebastiaanBooman/ZathuraDiscordRichPresence/README.md

 8. (Optional) open a document in Zathura
 8. Your Discord rich presence should now be updated

-By default the hover presence hover data shows a generic message:
+By default the presence's hover data shows a generic message:

 ![250507231139](https://github.com/user-attachments/assets/5f349000-ddf1-4bfa-8050-926a3cbe9b65)